gvwilson/sensibleadventures/coriandel/coriandel.md

 like a candlestick being set on a table.
 She gasped.
 "Quickly, go!"
 She closed the shutter so quickly that she almost took off one of my fingers herself.

-She had never told me to go before---never.
+She had never told me to go before.
 All I could think was that her aunt had somehow found out about us.
 The next afternoon, I wandered the streets of the Hundred Houses with a couple of Kerrem's books under my arm, trying hard to look like a down-at-luck running someone else's errands for a string of pennies.
 I saw her walking home just before sunset.
 Her father's houseman was beside her, holding a parasol over her head as if she were as old as her aunt.
 She walked proudly, like a princess being led to a dungeon.

 I went to Cathé's house the day after, but she wasn't there.
 I went back the next day as well, just in case I had misunderstood, but she wasn't there then